Why Some of Us Seek Dominant Partners

 New research by Gilda Giebel and colleagues goes beyond these evolutionary explanations, which focus solely on gender differences, and examines how our individual personality traits affect the preference for dominant partners.8 The researchers speculated that if a passive but nice partner is seen as “boring," then people who are especially averse to boredom in their lives will be the most likely to seek out dominant partners.
 They predicted that people who are high in sensation-seeking—"the seeking of varied, novel, complex, and intense sensations and experiences and the willingness to take risks for the sake of such experiences”9—would be especially likely to prefer dominant partners.
 They also wondered how anxiety, particularly for women, might influence these preferences.

-In a survey, 172 German adults (60% female, 63% students) completed personality questionnaires, and then measured their own preference for a dominant partner.
-Participants rated how much they agreed with statements such as, “A very nice man/woman is often boring"; “I like it when the man/woman takes on a leadership role in our relationship"; and, “I feel attracted to assertive men/women."
+In a survey, 172 German adults (60 percent female, 63 percent students) completed personality questionnaires and then measured their own preference for a dominant partner.
+Participants rated how much they agreed with statements such as: “A very nice man/woman is often boring."
+“I like it when the man/woman takes on a leadership role in our relationship."
+“I feel attracted to assertive men/women."
 To assess sensation-seeking, participants completed a well-known measure of this trait, which includes four sub-scales:

 - Disinhibition.
 Engaging in impulsive behaviors, like drug and alcohol use or unsafe sex.

 - Experience seeking.
 Seeking out less risky, but exciting, new experiences, like travel or artistic experiences.